 Hydroclimate and health

+Levy is interested in studying connections between climate, hydrology, health, and environmental justice.
 Her previous research includes analysis of how spatiotemporal data error biases estimates of the effects of extreme rainfall on disease, and the role of rainfall-runoff processes in contributing to waterborne disease.
-She is interested in studying connections between climate, hydrology, health, and environmental justice.

 Socio-hydrology is an emerging sub-field of hydrology focused on coupled social and hydrological systems.
 Levy’s research in this field addresses the practical challenges of combining methods from engineering, environmental, and social sciences.